walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 ![zotero selection citation style](/assets/data-cleaning/zotero-select-citation-style.jpg)

 Next pops up an input field that asks you to give some information so that it can locate a citation for you.
-Typing in 'Crone' will allow Zotero to recognize the author for the book we inputted.
-It will bring up the metadata we want.
+Typing in 'Crone' will allow Zotero to recognize the author for the book we inputted and bring up the metadata we want.
 Click it to accept.

 ![zotero searching for citation](/assets/data-cleaning/zotero-searching-for-citation.jpg)